Gardener's Almanac Monthly Gardening Checklist

 January Tips & Checklist

-- Peruse garden/seed catalogues to help determine new and exciting vegetable varieties to try in the garden.
+- Peruse garden/seed catalogs for new vegetable varieties to try in the garden

-- Plan out and design the vegetable garden--try to implement crop rotation of vegetable families to reduce disease buildup.
+- Plan and design the vegetable garden.
+Rotate vegetable families to reduce disease buildup.

 - Consider growing herbs and/or microgreens indoors to add fresh greens to your diet.